alouiseq/fun-js-exercises/docs/react.md

 They are React Hooks which are special functions that "hook into" React features.
 They are useful for function components to access features usually only accessible to React classes.

 useEffect - creates a side effect that acts like componentDidMount and componentDidUpdate.
-You can update state through here. useState - creates a React state similar to this.state with an initial state.
+You can update state through here.
+This essentially tells React that your component needs to do something after render. useState - creates a React state similar to this.state with an initial state.
 It also includes an update function similar to this.setState.

 e.g.